szuananwar/ai-assisted-reproducibility-bssw/feedback/milestone2-feedback.md

 4. **Applicability matters.** Not every scientific software project requires the same artifacts or infrastructure.
 5. **Quality matters as well as presence.** The usefulness and completeness of an artifact can be more important than whether a file merely exists.

-## Milestone 2 Completion Criterion
+## Completion Criterion

-For Milestone 2, this log should contain at least one documented technical/mentor review of the guide and evidence that actionable feedback was considered or incorporated.
+For this log should contain at least one documented technical/mentor review of the guide and evidence that actionable feedback was considered or incorporated.
 Tutorial-specific usability evidence is tracked separately in [`tutorial-beta-testing.md`](tutorial-beta-testing.md).

-This document is a living record and will continue to be updated during Milestone 3 revisions.
+This document is a living record and will continue to be updated.